Sarah-Bue/knit-space/README.md

 #### Comments
 - Registered users can add comments to a blog post and respond to another comment made on a blog post.
-- Registered users can particiapte in forum discussions.
+- Registered users can participate in forum discussions.
 - Registered users can view, update, and delete their comments when they are logged in.
 - Guest users will be able to view existing comments.

 #### Confirmation Emails & Password Reset
 - When creating an account, users are sent a confirmation email.
-- When logging in, users are able to reset their password via email.
+- When logging in, users can reset their password via email.
+- Users can log in using other accounts such as Facebook or Google.

 #### User Profiles
-- Users are able to access their profile from the account menu.
+- Users can access their profile from the account menu.
-- User are able to update and add to their personal information.
+- Users can update and add to their personal information.
-- Users are able to delete their accounts.
+- Users can delete their accounts.

 #### Search Bar & Filters
-- Users have the ability to search the contents of the blog to find what they are looking for.
+- Users can search the contents of the blog to find what they are looking for.
-- Users are able to apply filters to the blog posts on the home page, their Dashboard, and their *My Post* page to customize their view based on their needs.
+- Users can apply filters to the blog posts on the home page, their Dashboard, and their *My Post* page to customize their view based on their needs.

 #### Contact Management
-- Superusers are able to respond to incoming contacts through a platform like [Mailtrap](https://mailtrap.io/).
+- Superusers can respond to incoming contacts through a platform like [Mailtrap](https://mailtrap.io/).

 [Back to top ⇧](#knitspace)